bishopZ/kabuki-motion/Readme.md

 ## Client

 + React v0.14
-+ Flux Architecture with Immutable and Alt
++ Flux Architecture with Redux
 + React-Motion for preformant animation

-#### Why alt?
+#### Why redux?

-alt is a wrapper on flux.
-I found alt's implementation to be clean and simple compared to flux with much the same speed ratings.
+After working with both redux and alt, I found redux more difficult to use, but providing specific advantages.
+Redux's reducers provide a consistent and scalable place for the data juggling logic that alt leaves unorganized in various data Store.
+In the long term, redux is more scalable because it has better separation of concerns.

 #### Why React-Motion?